dk546/nl-grocery-aggregator/README.md

 **Environment Variables on Render:**
 - Set all required environment variables in the Render dashboard (APIFY_TOKEN, PICNIC_USERNAME, PICNIC_PASSWORD, etc.)
 - For the Streamlit frontend service, set `BACKEND_URL` to your backend service URL (e.g., `https://nl-grocery-aggregator.onrender.com`)
+  - This allows the frontend to connect to the backend API and use the `/health` endpoint for status checks
+  - Trailing slashes are automatically removed, so both formats work
 - The `.env` file is **not** used on Render; platform environment variables are used instead.

 See the [Deployment](#deployment) section below for detailed Render setup instructions.